dakotafabro/build-an-openai-powered-nextjs-faq-chatbot-6045050/README_02-03.md

 # Branch 02-03 — Enhancing user flow & UX considerations

-> Dakota: This snapshot adds a11y and UX polish to the wireframe.
+> This snapshot adds a11y and UX polish to the wireframe.
 Still no data calls — that comes next.

 ## What’s here

 - Skip link and landmark roles
 - Input labels, `aria-live` chat log, and safer submit behavior
 - Strong focus styles and reduced-motion defaults
 - **Safe env handling**: `.env*` is ignored and only `.env.local.example` is committed

 ## Run it

 ```bash
 npm install
 npm run dev